 Just south of where the Loop Road re-joins the Princes Highway, you’ll find a fascinating and unique piece of local history.

-The discovery of gold in the Victorian colony led to a mass migration of people who set off to find their fortune following the Coorong Road to Victoria.
+The discovery of gold in the Victorian colony led to a mass migration of people who set off to find there fortune following the Coorong Road to Victoria.
 This included hundreds, if not thousands, of Chinese miners who disembarked ships in SA in order to avoid the £10 tax that was imposed on Chinese miners arriving at Victorian ports.

 The location, now known as Chinamans Well, has a reliable supply of water and is thought to have been established by the Chinese in about 1856 to supply the travelling public with fresh water and vegetables.